 Maia Kobabe is an author/illustrator from the Bay Area, California.
 Eir first full length book, GENDER QUEER: A MEMOIR, came out from Lion Forge Comics/Oni Press in May 2019.
 GENDER QUEER was a winner of an Alex Award and Stonewall Honor in 2020, and nominated for an Ignatz Award and the Best Graphic Novels for Teens List from YALSA in 2019.
 It was also the most challenged book in the United States in 2021 and 2022.
-It recently received a new hardcover edition and has been translated into Spanish, Polish, Czech, French, Italian, Norwegian, Dutch, and Portuguese, with German, Japanese, and Korean forthcoming.
+It recently received a new hardcover edition and has been translated into Spanish, Polish, Czech, French, Italian, Norwegian, Dutch, Portuguese, and Korean with German and Japanese forthcoming.

 Maia's short comics have been published in The Nib, The New Yorker, The Washington Post, and included in the anthologies ALPHABET (2015), TABULA IDEM (2017), MINE!
 (2018), GOTHIC TALES OF HAUNTED LOVE (2018), THE SECRET LOVES OF GEEKS (2018), FASTER THAN LIGHT Y’ALL (2018), ADVANCED DEATH SAVES (2019), HOW TO WAIT (2019), SHOUT OUT (2019), ROLLED AND TOLD (2019), THEATER OF TERROR (2019), BE GAY, DO COMICS (2020) and THE MOST IMPORTANT COMIC BOOK ON EARTH: STORIES TO SAVE THE WORLD (2021).
 E has also illustrated the YA prose novel WE ARE THE FIRE, WE ARE THE ASHES written by Joy McCullough (2021).